nuxtify-dev/pages/README.md

 ### 💡 Intuitive UI & UX

-- Ready to use components, page templates, sections, and layouts so you can _ship weirdly fast_
+- Ready to use components, page templates, and layouts so you can _ship weirdly fast_
 - Easily override any component with [Vuetify global defaults](https://vuetifyjs.com/en/features/global-configuration/)
 - Icons powered by [Material Design Icons](https://pictogrammers.com/library/mdi/) via [Vuetify icon fonts](https://vuetifyjs.com/en/features/icon-fonts/)
 - Fully responsive and adapts to all modern browsers and devices